 Linux kernel security and how to improve it

 Every system is as strong as its weakest link.
-In the case of an operating system a weakness in the kernel often means a total compromise.
-Therefore we focus in this article on Linux kernel security, what we can do and where to look for.
+In the case of an operating system like Linux, one weakness in the kernel could result in a security breach.
+This article covers the Linux kernel features and how they work.

 To display all available kernel parameters: